-The ITIL Service Design (SD) qualification is part of the Intermediate Lifecycle Modules, and provides detailed guidance for managing the Service Design stage of the ITIL service life cycle.
-It introduces the principles that should drive the IT service design activities, as well as the challenges and risks that will be present during this stage, and the critical success factors and other considerations for a successful IT service design.
+The ITIL Continual Service Improvement (CSI) qualification is part of the Intermediate Lifecycle Modules, and provides detailed guidance for managing the CSI stage of the ITIL service life cycle.
+It introduces the principles that should drive CSI activities, as well as the challenges and risks that will be present during this stage, and the critical success factors and other considerations for carrying out continual service improvement throughout IT.

 - Official accredited student material